solus-project/budgie-desktop/README.md

 ![main_desktop](https://github.com/solus-project/budgie-desktop/raw/master/.github/screenshots/MainDesktop.png)

-Budgie is **not currently accepting** any contributions that **add** significant Vala code to the Budgie codebase.
-Please see [this bug](https://github.com/solus-project/budgie-desktop/issues/501) for further details.
-Our next steps involve cleaning up the code and porting to C for more control, flexibility, and ultimately a more stable and established desktop.

-We are currently moving to a modular architecture, which you see via our [organization page](https://github.com/budgie-desktop) as well as our [Budgie 11 workboard](https://github.com/budgie-desktop/budgie-desktop/projects/1).
+We are slowly moving to a modular architecture, which you see via our [organization page](https://github.com/budgie-desktop) as well as our [Budgie 11 workboard](https://github.com/budgie-desktop/budgie-desktop/projects/1).